There are a LOT of small business websites out there that are built for entirely the wrong purpose. Is yours one of them?

 So, getting your listing straight on Google is essential, but if you’ve moved, or changed your phone, or just listed your details in all sorts of ways in business filings or Chamber directories, there’s a good chance Google isn’t sure which listing is correct and that’s not a good thing.

-Google use many data sources to try to get the most accurate picture.
-The image above from MOZLocal shows the interrelation of information sourced between data agrregators, directories, and search engines in Canada.
+Google uses many data sources to try to get the most accurate picture.
+The image above from MOZLocal shows the interrelation of information sourced between data aggregators, directories, and search engines in Canada.